thomaslaich/ts-monorepo-ex/README.md

 ## Technologies

 - Monorepo tooling using turborepo and pnpm
+- Nix for reproducible builds and dev environments
 - Docker and Kubernetes for containerization and orchestration
 - Nest.js API server (using ts-rest for contract)
 - Nest.js worker microservice